 Prior to the RTO progress report, applicant groups approved by the SBE are provided a detailed checklist designed to assist them through the multiple stages of developing their instructional program, reaching out to potential students, securing facilities, creating appropriate financial management and governance policies, and ensuring compliance with the law.
-Progress in completing checklist activities will be monitored by OCS staff.
-The checklist contains the RTO requirements, as well as, numerous other organization responsibilities that require completion during the pre-operational period.
+Progress in completing checklist activities will be monitored by OCS staff through RTO1 and RTO2, in December & May, respectively.
+The checklist contains the RTO requirements, as well as numerous other organization responsibilities that require completion during the pre-operational period.

+--- RTO 1 items are due in Epicenter as part of the RTO Progress Report Part I, due November 27.
+2023

-Blue highlighted items are due as part of the RTO Progress Report Part I, due in December.
-Green-highlighted items are due as part of the RTO Progress Report Part II, due in May.
-Board minutes are required for both the December & May reports.
+--- RTO 2 items are due in Epicenter as part of the RTO Progress Report Part II, due February 26, 2024

+--- RTO 3 items are due in Epicenter as part of the RTO Progress Report Part III, due May 20, 2024